-JConsistency is a middleware that allows concurrent access in read-mode or write-mode to Java objects shared by multiple JVMs.
+JConsistency is a middleware which allows concurrent access in read-mode or write-mode to Java objects shared by multiple JVMs over the network.

-JConsistency allows many JVMs to share objects in a distributed ways.
+JConsistency allows many JVMs to share objects in a distributed way.
 Before interacting with a shared object, a virtual machine will request a lock on it.

 There are two types of lock possible: